grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 ### Discovery customizations

 When you customize the discovery of logs, it will affect which Pods to gather logs from.
-The default is all Pods in all namespaces, but this can easily be adjusted.
+The default is all Pods in all namespaces, but you can easily adjust this setting.

 * `logs.pod_logs.namespaces` - Only gather logs from pods in the given list of namespaces.
 * `logs.pod_logs.extraRelabelingRules` - These rules are used to filter from all pods on the cluster to the specific set